hmajid2301/articles/13. REST API using OpenAPI, Flask & Connexions/README.md

     return response
 ```

 As you can see we call our `get_pet()` function from our `core.pets` module.
-Then if the pets exists
+Then if the pets exist
 we turn the dict that is returned, into a Python object of class `Pet` as per `rtype` we defined in
 our OAS.
 Connexion will handle converting this object into JSON.
 One other thing we do is if a
 `KeyError` exception was thrown, that must mean we don't have a pet with that id in the pet store.
-Say we have the following;
+Say we have the following

 ```json
 {